Helen Farr Sloan: Biography

 Beginning in 1961, and continuing throughout her life, Helen Farr Sloan nurtured a special relationship with the Delaware Art Museum.
 Because of Helen Farr Sloan’s gifts and scholarship, the Delaware Art Museum received more than 5,000 works including the preeminent collection of the work of John Sloan with virtually every aspect of his career represented.
 This has made the Delaware Art Museum the leading repository for the study of John Sloan, who was noted for his realistic images of turn-of-the-century New York City.
 In the early 1960s, she also taught art part-time at Regis High School in Manhattan.

+Helen Farr Sloan joined The Howard Pyle Studio Group as a member and rented an art studio from the group where she lived on the second floor during her time in Wilmington, Delaware.
+While staying in Wilmington she developed a close friendship with members of The Studio Group who held two exhibitions of Helen Farr Sloan's work.
+The first exhibition was held May 1,2, and 3, 1992.
+The second Howard Pyle Studio Group exhibition of Farr's work was held in April of 1998.
+Catalogs with pictures were produced for both exhibitions.

 In 1999 Teleduction produced a film titled Helen Farr Sloan: An Artistic Vision as part of an initiative to document the lives and careers of notable artists.
 The initiative was supported by the Delaware Art Museum as a teaching tool in their galleries.
 The videos were then distributed to public broadcasting stations, schools, and museums free of charge.
 The film premiered on February 23, 2000 at the Delaware Art Museum.

 Helen Farr Sloan died at the age of 94 in Wilmington, Delaware.